JanHerca/urantiapedia/output/wikijs/en/article/Neil_Francey/On_the_Revelatory_Status/The_Context_of_The_Life_and_Teachings_of_Jesus.md

 **Story 1**

-> _From Edentia up through Salvington and even on to Uversa, for seven long years the first inquiry of all subordinate celestial life regarding the Satania rebellion, ever and always, was: “What of Amadon of Urantia, does he still stand unmoved?”_ ([UB 67:8.3](/en/The_Urantia_Book/67#p8_3))
+> _From Edentia up through Salvington and even on to Uversa, for seven long years the first inquiry of all subordinate celestial life regarding the Satania rebellion, ever and always, was: “What of Amadon of Urantia, does he still stand unmoved?”_ (<a id="s170_249"></a>[UB 67:8.3](/en/The_Urantia_Book/67#p8_3))

 > _If the Lucifer rebellion has handicapped the local system and its fallen worlds, if the loss of this Son and his misled associates has temporarily hampered the progress of the constellation of Norlatiadek, then weigh the effect of the farflung presentation of the inspiring performance of this one child of nature and his determined band of 143 comrades in standing steadfast for the higher concepts of universe management and administration in the face of such tremendous and adverse pressure exerted by his disloyal superiors.
-And let me assure you, this has already done more good in the universe of Nebadon and the superuniverse of Orvonton than can ever be outweighed by the sum total of all the evil and sorrow of the Lucifer rebellion._ ([UB 67:8.4](/en/The_Urantia_Book/67#p8_4))
+And let me assure you, this has already done more good in the universe of Nebadon and the superuniverse of Orvonton than can ever be outweighed by the sum total of all the evil and sorrow of the Lucifer rebellion._ (<a id="s172_748"></a>[UB 67:8.4](/en/The_Urantia_Book/67#p8_4))

 **Story 2**

 > _This Jesus sect was growing rapidly, and once more the Sadducees took notice of them.
 The Pharisees were little bothered about the situation, seeing that none of the teachings in any way interfered with the observance of the Jewish laws.
 But the Sadducees began to put the leaders of the Jesus sect in jail until they were prevailed upon to accept the counsel of one of the leading rabbis, Gamaliel, who advised them: “Refrain from these men and let them alone, for if this counsel or this work is of men, it will be overthrown; but if it is of God, you will not be able to overthrow them, lest haply you be found even to be fighting against God.”
-They decided to follow Gamaliel's counsel, and there ensued a time of peace and quiet in Jerusalem, during which the new gospel about Jesus spread rapidly._ ([UB 194:4.10](/en/The_Urantia_Book/194#p4_10))
+They decided to follow Gamaliel's counsel, and there ensued a time of peace and quiet in Jerusalem, during which the new gospel about Jesus spread rapidly._ (<a id="s176_809"></a>[UB 194:4.10](/en/The_Urantia_Book/194#p4_10))

 **Story 3**

 > _John said to Jesus: “Master, yesterday I went over to Ashtaroth to see a man who was teaching in your name and even claiming to be able to cast out devils.
 Now this fellow had never been with us, neither does he follow after us; therefore I forbade him to do such things.”
 Then said Jesus: “Forbid him not.
 Do you not perceive that this gospel of the kingdom shall presently be proclaimed in all the world?
 How can you expect that all who will believe the gospel shall be subject to your direction?
 Rejoice that already our teaching has begun to manifest itself beyond the bounds of our personal influence.
-Do you not see, John, that those who profess to do great works in my name must eventually support our cause?”_ ([UB 159:2.1](/en/The_Urantia_Book/159#p2_1))
+Do you not see, John, that those who profess to do great works in my name must eventually support our cause?”_ (<a id="s180_722"></a>[UB 159:2.1](/en/The_Urantia_Book/159#p2_1))

 We can apply the same reasoning to the fifth when we see it facing issues of ownership, control, misrepresentation, availability, and progress.